graphprotocol/indexer/docs/networks/ethereum-custom.md

 1. Find allocation id ```graph-indexer indexer allocations get```
 2. Close allocation ```graph-indexer indexer allocations close {id} -f``` (without -f it will fail bcz of queue receipts failure)
-3. When an allocation is closed with a valid proof of indexing (POI) their indexing rewards are distributed to the Indexer
+3. When an allocation is closed with a valid proof of indexing (POI) their indexing rewards are distributed to the Indexer Rewards are going to be added to a deposit in the Staking contract